 Section 3: Origin Stories

 All People have origin stories that explain how they were created or where they came from.
 The Bible and the Koran tell of the Creation.
-The People who first came to North Dakota also had creation, or origin, stories.
+The earliest People to come to North Dakota also had creation, or origin, stories.
 Some of these stories have been preserved through oral tradition.
 Oral tradition means telling stories about the creation to others, especially the children.

 Most of the origin stories are very complicated and very long.
 There are many characters and many events.
 The stories are important today because they tell us about the spiritual beliefs and cultural traditions of the People.

 Origin stories give us one view of how People came to live in North Dakota.
 The stories were handed down from parents to children for centuries.
-We don’t know what People called themselves when they began telling these stories, but over hundreds of years, they came to call themselves Hidatsa, or Lakota, or Chippewa.
+We don’t know what People called themselves when they began telling these stories, but over hundreds of years, they came to call themselves Hidatsa, or Lakota, or Chippewa or another name.

 Origin stories tell of some of the great struggles the People went through to emerge on the earth and become fully human.
 They had to learn many things and organize the People into well-ordered communities.
 They had to learn to understand supernatural powers as well as the natural powers of the plants, animals, rocks, and climate.